ahupowerdns/articles/cpp-4.md

 every word is now present in memory twice, once in `allWords`, once in `owords`.

-It is a pretty C like thing to not do this and live on the edge for a bit:
+It is a pretty C-like thing to not do this and live on the edge for a bit:

 ```
   std::vector<const string*> optrwords;